Geometric realizations of Tamari interval lattices via cubic coordinates: Cubic coordinates and Tamari intervals

 \subsection{Tamari interval diagrams}

-In this part, we recall the definition of Tamari diagrams~\cite{Pal86}.
-By checking a certain compatibility condition, we build the Tamari interval diagrams.
-Afterwards, we show that there is a bijection between the set of Tamari interval diagrams and the set of interval-posets of the same size. \smallbreak

-Recall the definition of a Tamari diagram, as formulated in~\cite{BW97}.
-For any $n \geq 0$, a \Def{Tamari diagram} is a word $u$ of length $n$ on the alphabet $\mathbb{N}$ which satisfies the two following conditions \begin{enumerate}[label=(\roman*)] \item $0\leq u_i \leq n - i$ for all $i\in [n]$; \item $u_{i+j} \leq u_i - j$ for all $i\in [n]$ and $j\in [0, u_i]$. \end{enumerate} The size of a Tamari diagram is its number of letters.
-For instance, the fourteen Tamari diagrams of size $4$ are
+Let us give the definition of a Tamari diagram, as formulated in~\cite{BW97}.
+For any $n \geq 0$, a \Def{Tamari diagram} is a word $u$ of length $n$ on the alphabet $\mathbb{N}$ which satisfies the two following conditions: \begin{enumerate}[label=(\roman*)] \item $0\leq u_i \leq n - i$ for all $i\in [n]$, \item $u_{i+j} \leq u_i - j$ for all $i\in [n]$ and $j\in [0, u_i]$. \end{enumerate} The \Def{size} of a Tamari diagram is its number of letters.
+For instance, the sets of Tamari diagrams of size $2$, $3$ and $4$ are

-Let $n\geq 0$.
-The set of Tamari diagrams of size $n$ is in bijection with the binary trees with $n$ nodes.
-Indeed, one builds from a Tamari diagram $u$ of size $n$ a binary tree $S$ recursively as follows.
-If $n = 0$, $S$ is defined as the leaf.
-Otherwise, let $i$ be the smallest position in $u$ such that $u_{i}$ is the maximum allowed value, namely $n - i$.
-Then $A := u_1\dots u_{i-1}$ and $B := u_{i + 1}\dots u_{n}$ are also Tamari diagrams.
-One forms $S$ by grafting the binary trees obtained recursively by this process applied on $A$ and on $B$ to a new node.
-Reciprocally, for each internal node of index $i$ of the tree $S$, labeled with an infix transversal, the value of the $i$-th letter of the corresponding Tamari diagram is given by the number of internal nodes in the right subtree of the node $i$.
-The complete demonstration is given in~\cite{Pal86}. \smallbreak